Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 Fishing The Spoon Deep

-To get depth with your spoon, you can cast straight across or slightly upriver and let the spoon sink before you start your retrieve.
-The longer you wait the deeper the spoon will go.
+To get depth with a spoon, I will cast straight across or slightly upriver and let the spoon sink before I start my retrieve.
+The longer I wait the deeper the spoon will go.

-The spoon will often start to rise as you start to reel in.
+The spoon will often start to rise as I start to reel in.
 However, the slower the retrieve, the deeper the spoon will stay.

-If you bump the bottom, you are likely too deep.
-Lift the rod tip abruptly about 4 to 6 feet and this should lift the spoon 4 to 6 feet.
-If you keep the rod tip elevated it will keep the spoon higher.
+If I bump the bottom, I know that I am likely too deep, so I will lift the rod tip abruptly about four to six feet, which should lift the spoon four to six feet higher.
+If I keep the rod tip elevated, it will keep the spoon higher.

 Often, the salmon will be close to the bottom, but sometimes they will be suspended a few feet or more off the bottom, when they are not on the bottom it can be more difficult to catch them.